PURL: Safe and Effective Sanitization of Link Decoration: Motivating Measurements

-\para{Naming link decorations} To keep track of link decorations across different URLs for further analysis, we need a consistent naming scheme that is able to identify individual link decorations.
-When link decorations are in the key-value format, the key can simply be combined with FQDN\footnote{We consider FQDN because the standards/specs only define the format but not the name of the link decorations.
-A web server can arbitrarily name its keys.} to uniquely identify a link decoration.
+\para{Naming link decorations.} When link decorations are in the key-value format, the key can simply be combined with FQDN\footnote{We combine FQDN with the link decoration key because different FQDNs can use the same key names.} to uniquely identify a link decoration.
+For example, if a link decoration with key \textit{username} is sent to an FQDN \textit{site.example.com}, \textit{site.example.com+username} can be used to identify the link decoration.
 When link decorations are not in the key-value format (e.g., resource paths and fragments), we assign them keys based on the FQDN and their position in the URL.
-For resource paths, we identify link decorations based on their distance (directory levels) from the root.
+We identify link decorations for resource paths based on their distance (directory levels) from the root.
 For the example URL: \texttt{https://a.site.example/YYY/ZZZ/pixel.jpg?\\ISBN=ABC\&UID=DEF123\#xyz}, we identify the following link decorations as key-value pairs: